jackm97/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image4]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. How I identified lane line pixels and fit their positions to a polynomial.

 I found lane pixels using either the sliding histogram method or by searching around a pre-defined polynomial fit.
 The pre-defined polynomial fit is faster than the sliding historgram method and is used if, in the video pipeline, the previous frame found a reasonable polynomial fit for the lane lines.
 The code for this is found from lines 68 to 160 in `lane_finder.py`.